MK-Scribbler/Diagram_Extractor/README.md

 # img-scrapping-flask

-This project is a Flask web application that allows users to extract diagrams/images from a web URL or PDF file, preview the results, select images, and download them as a ZIP file.
-It uses a YOLO model for diagram detection and supports both web and PDF sources.
+This project is a Flask web application for extracting, previewing, cropping, and cleaning diagrams/images from a web URL, PDF file, or local images.
+It uses a YOLO model for diagram detection and supports cropping and cleaning workflows for dataset creation.

 ---